fvdm/nodejs-dnsimple/README.md

 **simpleBool** false (default)

-An object with domainnames details, the keys are their IDs.
+An array with your domainnames.

 ```js
 [ { auto_renew: null,